 In addition, the Servicepoint helps run two foundations directly linked to the University of Oldenburg on behalf of their executive boards.
 It also serves as a central point of contact for foundations and other organisations that award scholarships to students and doctoral candidates at Oldenburg University.

-The International Office (IO) is a department of the Department of Student and Academic Affairs.
+The International Office (IO) is a part of the Department of Student and Academic Affairs.
 It is the central point of contact both for international students in Oldenburg and for Oldenburg students who are planning to study abroad.

 The IO manages various funding programmes with an international background, including grants and scholarships.
 These include, but are not limited to, the following:

 Nationwide funding programmes are generally aimed at students from all over Germany.
 As a rule, enrollment at Oldenburg University is not a prerequisite for taking advantage of them.
 The University itself is not involved in its administration and supervision beyond the giving of advice.